uccross/skyhookdm-arrow/cpp/src/arrow/adapters/arrow-rados-cls/docs/deploy.md

 ```
 Running this command would write 100 Parquet files in the format `myfile.parquet.N` in the `/mnt/cephfs` directory with an object size of 64MB.

+**NOTE**: If you have Parquet files of size > 128MB, please use the [`SplittedParquetWriter`](../../../../../../python/pyarrow/rados.py) to split your Parquet file into 128 MB or less sized files.

 2. Write a client script and get started with querying datasets in SkyhookDM.
 An example script is given below.
 ```python
 import pyarrow.dataset as ds